MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-az-cli2.md

 5. Log in.

-Now you can run any command that accesses your account.
+Now you can run any command on the Azure resources and services available to your account.

-If you are using the Azure CLI 2.0 for the first time, you may want to run the `az configure` command to set up your environment and default settings for output formats etc. For most common use, the easiest output format default is the "table" format - select 3 when prompted for output format choices.
+[!NOTE]If you are using the Azure CLI 2.0 for the first time, you may want to run the `az configure` command to set up your environment as well as other preferences such as default settings for output formats.
+For common use, the easiest output format default is the "table" format - select **3** when prompted for output format choices.
 See `output format` article for details.
-You can also select other defaults according to your liking.
+You can also select other defaults according to your preference.

 ```output
 What default output format would you like?